Ahmed-El-Zainy/machine-ticket-classifier/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ZRzwdN7C--i8vFADslYDwpkPwQVLUGXb?usp=sharing)

 --------------------------------
-## Text-Based Machine Learning Classifier for Unlabeled Data
+## Text-Based LLM Classifier for Unlabeled Data
 This repository contains a project focused on building a machine learning classifier for text data.
 The dataset, provided in the form of an email attachment, includes records with no predefined labels.
 The goal of the project is to identify and assign meaningful labels based on the content of the "Request Detail" ,  "Notes" fields, "Subject", fields, "Subject_Eng" fields and "Request Type" fields which are predominantly in Arabic, though English may also be present.
 --------------------------------
 ### The primary objectives of this project are: